 More news from our Newsroom

-NEW YORK, NY, June 23, 2021 – Kaplan Hecker & Fink LLP is delighted to announce that managing partner Julie Fink has been selected as a finalist by Crain’s New York Business for the first-ever...
+New York, NY, September 30, 2021 – Kaplan Hecker & Fink LLP is delighted to announce that partner Joshua Matz has been named a Young Lawyer of the Year winner by The American Lawyer for their...
 Read More